 Global Initiative activities include workshops, training courses and exercises designed to encourage better communication and co-operation between government and industry.
 These events also support the development and implementation of regional, sub-regional and national oil spill contingency plans and encourage the ratification and implementation of the relevant international Conventions.

-GI activities currently focus on several regions: South East Asia, China, Mediterranean Sea, Caspian and Black Seas, and West and Central Africa.
+GI activities currently focus on several regions: South East Asia, China, Caspian and Black Seas, and West and Central Africa.
 Each region has a project manager, who helps build local capacity and political will for the development and implementation of effective contingency plans.

 Experiences gained and results attained in one GI regional group are good examples that can be replicated elsewhere at both the national and regional levels.